Explain the function of nouns and pronouns

-Nouns and pronouns are the “things” in our sentences—the things that complete actions (or have things done to them).
-They are the most common words used in English.
-Nouns are words that refer to specific things or people: for example, phones, umbrellas, or Nicki Minaj.
-Pronouns, on the other hand, stand in for a previous noun: the same word can refer to several different things.
+Nouns and pronouns are the “things” in our sentences.
+Nouns are specific things or people: for example, plants, houses, or Nicki Minaj.
+Pronouns, on the other hand, stand in for a previous noun.
 They include words like those, them, and he.
-Without the right context, it’s impossible to tell just what a pronoun is referring to, but when we use pronouns correctly, they can help us save time and space in our communication.
+Without a larger context, we have no idea what pronouns refer to, but with the correct reference, they can help us save time and space in our communication.

 In this outcome, we’ll learn about the different types of nouns and pronouns, as well as how to correctly use them in English.

 What You Will Learn to Do

 - Explain the use of nouns